Royal Stag: History

 It is the first whisky brand launched in India which did not use any artificial flavour.
 Seagram's global business was jointly acquired by Pernod Ricard and Diageo in December 2000.
-The two companies later split Seagram's business based on the previously announced framework agreement signed between them and Royal Stag became a Permod Ricard brand.
+The two companies later split Seagram's business based on the previously announced framework agreement signed between them and Royal Stag became a Pernod Ricard brand.

 In calendar year 2001, Royal Stag was selling over 125,000 cases per month and sold approximately 1.75 million cases in 2002.
 The brand's annualised sales during the 2004 calendar year crossed 3 million cases, and increased to nearly 4 million cases in 2006.
 Royal Stag was ranked second among Indian spirits brands in Impact International's 2008 list of "Top 100 Brands at Retail Value" with a retail value of US$505 million.
 The brand reported sales of 8 million cases in 2009 and nearly 10.6 million cases in 2010.

 Royal Stag sold 12.3 million cases in 2011, toppling Absolut Vodka which sold 11.3 million cases, to become Pernod Ricard's biggest selling brand in its global portfolio of alcoholic beverages.

 Pernod Ricard launched a premium version of Royal Stag, called Royal Stag Barrel Select in December 2011 in India, Gulf and a few other Asian markets.
 In the Indian whisky market, Barrel Select is positioned between the deluxe and premium segment occupied by the company's Royal Stag and Blenders Pride brands respectively.
 United Kingdom-based branding and packaging consultants CARTILS developed the strategic positioning, branding, bottle shape, packaging and mono carton for Barrel Select.
 CARTILS felt it was necessary to retain brand familiarity whilst elevating Barrel Select to a more premium level than Royal Stag, to avoid portfolio cannibalisation.
 The Barrel Select bottle has rectangular shape similar to Royal Stag, but it has been tapered.
 The bottle also features a dominantly positioned, gold two-tone illustration of the stag that is part of the Royal Stag logo.